microsoft/vscode-wiki/Virtual-Workspaces.md

 # [WIP] Extension Author Guide for Supporting Virtual Workspaces

-The VS Code extension API allows extension to define a virtual file system by providing a [file system provider](https://github.com/microsoft/vscode/blob/dc8bd9cd7e5231745549ac6218266c63271f48cd/src/vs/vscode.d.ts#L7038) for a URI scheme.
-By opening VSCode a such a folder, users can work with the virtual resource the same way as with local files and folder.

-An example for this is the built-in __Remote Repository__ extension that lets you browse and edit files and folders directly on GitHub.
+We have recently released the __Remote Repository__ feature that lets you browse and edit files and folders directly on GitHub.
+While developing and testing the feature, we have observed that not all extensions work well with it.

-When VSCode is opened on a virtual folder, or multiple virtual folders, we call this a __virtual workspace__.
+What's special about the new feature is that it opens VSCode on a folder or workspace that is located on a virtual file system.
+We call this a __virtual workspace__.

-The virtual file system feature has existed since a while.
-However, we have observed that not all extensions can work with resources that are not file based.
+We indicate that VSCode is opened on a virtual workspace by showing a label in the remote indicator in the lower left corner, similar to remote windows.

+We want to make sure as many extensions as possible work with virtual res, providing a great user experience not just with the the __Remote Repository__ feature, but also all other similar features, from connecting to ftp-servers to working with cloud resources.

-This guide documents how an extension can support a virtual workspace or, if it can't, how it can signal that it should be deactivated when a virtual workspace is opened.
+This guide is for extension authors and documents how an extension can support a virtual workspace or, if it can't, how it can signal that it should be disabled when a virtual workspace is opened.

+## Is my extension affected?

 When a extension has no code but is a pure theme, keybinding, snippets, grammar extension, then it can run in a virtual workspace and no adoption is necessary.

 Extension with code, that means extensions that define a 'main' entry point, require inspection and, possibly, adoption.

+## Run your extension against a virtual workspace

+Run the **Open Remote Repository...** command from the Command Palette.
+From there, you can paste in any GitHub URL, or choose to search for a specific repository or pull request.

+Resources shown in the explorer and editors opened are now all based on virtual resources.

+## Verify that the code is ready for virtual resources

+The API support for virtual file system is nothing new and has been around for quite a while.
+You can check out the (file system provider API)[https://github.com/microsoft/vscode/blob/dc8bd9cd7e5231745549ac6218266c63271f48cd/src/vs/vscode.d.ts#L7038] if you are interested.
+A file system provider can be registered for a custom URI scheme.

+The VS Code API represents resources such as files, folders with resource URIs which now can also be of this new scheme.

+- An extension should never assume that the URI scheme is 'file'. `URI.fsPath` should only be used when the URI scheme is file.
+- Look our for usages of the `fs` node module for file system operation.
+If possible, use the `vscode.workspace.fs` API, which will make use of the custom file system provider.
+- Check for third party components that depend on a fs access (e.g. a language server or a node module).

+## Adopt your extension is ready for virtualWorkspaces

+To know which extensions have already be tested and adopted, we have added a new property to `package.json`.

-As a result, the extension should set the new `virtualWorkspaces` capability property in `package.json` to signal whether it works with virtual workspace, or not
+The `virtualWorkspaces` capability property in `package.json` signals whether the extension works with virtual workspace, or not
 ```json
 {
   "capabilities": {